 All practitioners and practices interested in using, or currently using social media.
-This practice note may be particularly interesting to compliance officers.
+This practice note may be particularly interesting to compliance officers and marketing professionals.

 1.2 What is the issue?

-Social media are an increasingly popular and growing area.
-As such, it is important for the profession to keep up-to-date with developments in social media which present real opportunities if harnessed effectively.
+Social media is an increasingly popular and growing area.
+As such, it is important for the profession to keep up to date with developments in social media which present real opportunities if harnessed effectively.

 The growth of the use of social media by clients may result in a corresponding expectation that the legal profession should also embrace it as part of its working practices.

-Social media can offer many professional and personal benefits: Commercial benefits arise from the ability to communicate products and materials via social media and use them as marketing and advertising tools.
+Social media can offer many professional and personal benefits: commercial benefits arise from the ability to market products and materials as well as to communicate with a wide and/or targeted audience.

 Social media activity is beneficial for engaging with clients and other professionals, for example through direct and immediate feedback from those who have used legal services, and can be used to allow greater access to legal information and resources.